 Read our article about the Top 10 Dog-Friendly UK Beaches!

 Beware of bladder infections

-It's important to cool down on hot days.
-Nevertheless, you shouldn't exaggerate with this, since floors that are too cold or swimming in overly cold conditions can lead to bladder inflammation (cystitis) in our dogs.
+Cooling down dogs is important, but do not take it too far.
+Floors that are too cold or swimming in overly cold conditions can lead to bladder infection (cystitis) in our dogs.
 Typical symptoms are frequent urination (polyuria) or pain when urinating (stanguria).

 Always give your dog the opportunity to dry off with a towel.
 At the same time, the temperature of cooling mats should be checked or they should be covered with a towel.